iSundhararajan/iSundhararajan/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on web dev and design
-- 🌱 I’m currently learning python and javascript
+- 🌱 I’m currently learning new languages
 - 👯 I’m looking to collaborate on hackathons projects
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: ...